District Realignment FAQ

 The District Council meeting based on the current (2025-2026) District boundaries will be conducted to close out any outstanding District business, which may include approving filled District officer vacancies, presenting officer reports, and the audit report.
 Alignment approval and elections will not be conducted at this meeting.

 The additional District Council meeting will include District Council members based on the 2026-2027 District boundaries.
-This may include the Presidents and Vice Presidents of Education of clubs who are not yet a part of the District, and may exclude District Executive Committee members who will not be a part of the District in the next program year.
-During this meeting, the alignment approval and elections will be held for all 2026-2027 District Council members to vote on.
+This may include the Presidents and Vice Presidents of Education of clubs that are not yet a part of the District, and may exclude District Executive Committee members who will not be a part of the District in the next program year.
+During this meeting, the new District Council will approve the new District alignment and hold elections for the new District, effective July 1, 2026.

 -